GameServerManagers/LinuxGSM-Docs/Game-Server-Login-Token.md

 **Game Server Login Token is a new system by Valve for managing Game servers.**

+Note: Every single server must use a unique GSLT.

 # Games using GSLT

 * Brainbread 2